-Our framework features a continuum of heterogeneous agents who choose among a continuum of occupational sectors (or tasks), each of which requires a unique set of skills for employment.
-Each occupation is in turn used in the production of a particular intermediate product or service.
-Workers' wages are determined by sectoral technology (which we keep simple) and intermediate good/task prices - and thus indirectly by trade openness - while the cost of human capital acquisition is determined by individual characteristics and the country-specific structure of educational institutions and policies.
-Faced with the resulting incentive structure, agents of difexplanation.

-ferent inherent ability levels self-select into sectors by investing in the corresponding human capital.
+"Burgeoning Bourgeoisie: A special Report on the New Middle Classes in Emerging Markets," February 14, 2009 education.
+Agents choose among a continuum of occupational sectors (or tasks), each of which requires a unique set of skills for employment.
+Wages are determined by sectoral technology and intermediate good (task) prices - and thus by trade openness - while the cost of human capital acquisition is determined by both individual level characteristics and the country-specific structure of educational institutions and policies.
+Faced with the resulting incentive structure, agents of different inherent ability levels self-select into sectors by investing in the corresponding human capital, following a familiar assortative matching process based on the complementarity between innate ability and skill acquisition.